 Sekhmet is a small asteroid whose orbit could bring it in close proximity to Earth.
 NASA JPL has classified Sekhmet as a "Near Earth Asteroid" due to its orbit's proximity to Earth, but it is not considered potentially hazardous because computer simulations have not indicated any imminent likelihood of future collision.

 Sekhmet orbits the sun every 337 days (0.92 years), coming as close as 0.67 AU and reaching as far as 1.23 AU from the sun.
-Sekhmet is about 0.9 kilometers in diameter, making it small in absolute terms, but larger than ~97% of asteroids, comparable in size to the Golden Gate Bridge.
+Sekhmet is about 0.9 kilometers in diameter, making it larger than ~97% of asteroids but small compared to large asteroids, comparable in size to the Golden Gate Bridge.

 The rotation of Sekhmet has been observed.
 It completes a rotation on its axis every 2.82 hours.

 Sekhmet's orbit is 0.11 AU from Earth's orbit at its closest point.
 This means that there is an wide berth between this asteroid and Earth at all times.

 Sekhmet has 14 close approaches predicted in the coming decades: